TaranVH/2nd-keyboard/KeyPress-Displayer/README.md

 Creates an On Screen Display of all the keypresses from the keyboard and mouse buttons

-This is a AutoHotKey(.ahk) Script and requires Autohotkey software to run this script,<br>which can be obtained for free <a href="https://autohotkey.com/download/ahk-install.exe">here</a> (Size: 2.96 MB)
+This is a AutoHotKey(.ahk) Script and requires Autohotkey software to run this script,<br>which can be obtained for free <a href="https://www.autohotkey.com/download/1.1/AutoHotkey_1.1.26.00_setup.exe">here</a> (Size: 2.96 MB).<font color=red>The required AutoHotKey version is 1.1.26.00, anything newer will not run.</font>

 Challenge is to make a script that,